cdevents/sdk-go/docs/README.md

 This folder contains example of how to use this SDK.

+> **Note** For simplicity, the code below does not include error handling.
+The go files in example folders includes it.

 ## Create a Custom CDEvent

 If a tool wants to emit events that are not supported by the CDEvents specification,